wbochar/petmate9/README.md

 - [ ] PNG imports a little more forgiving
 - [ ] export to d64

-### Select / Copy / Paste

-- [ ] copy should support multiple object types in clipboard
-- [ ] paste to new frame
-- [ ] show co-ordinates on the document palette and a crop button
-- [ ] Paste to global clipboard as PNG/Bitmap or JSON
-- [ ] CTRL-SHIFT-N: selection to new screen

 ### Guide Layer

 - [ ] load/show a guide layer